X

 But whatever the situation may be, restoring your website data is possible only if you have a backup version of it.
 Whether you run a website with tons of traffic or get just a few visitors per month, it’s important that you invest in a good backup plugin and run timely backups to protect your data.

 Our #1 pick is the Duplicator plugin.
-It’s easy to use, gives you plenty of options to store a backup, and restore your site when you need.
+It’s easy to use and gives you plenty of options to store a backup and restore your site when you need it.

 For more backup plugin options, see our list: 12 Best WordPress Backup Plugins Compared.